angelg84/USPrivacy/README.md

 ### License

 U.S. Privacy String and API technical specifications governed by the IAB Tech Lab is licensed under a Creative Commons Attribution 3.0 License.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/3.0/ or write to Creative Commons, 171 Second Street, Suite 300, San Francisco, CA 94105, USA.
+By submitting an idea, specification, software code, document, file, or other material (each, a “Submission”) to the USPrivacy repository, to any member of the Global Privacy Working Group, or to the IAB Tech Lab in relation to USPrivacy you agree to and hereby license such Submission to the IAB Tech Lab under the Creative Commons Attribution 3.0 License and agree that such Submission may be used and made available to the public under the terms of such license.
+If you are a member of the IAB Tech Lab then the terms and conditions of the IPR Policy <<https://iabtechlab.com/ipr-iab-techlab/acknowledge-ipr/>> may also be applicable to your Submission, and if the IPR Policy is applicable to your Submission then the IPR Policy will control in the event of a conflict between the Creative Commons Attribution 3.0 License and the IPR Policy.

 ### Disclaimer